A Message from the Excel! Research Scholars Program Director

 Sean Navin, ’10, is another scholar who aspired to be a pharmacist as well.
 But, being a pharmacist that simply clocked into work and clocked out at the end of the day was not enough for him.
 In 2013, two years before he graduated from the University of Minnesota—Duluth with his Pharm.D. degree, Sean began making trips to Mexico where he organized the Minnesota Pharmacy Student Alliance (MPSA).
 This was an annual service project, entitled the Puebla Service Project, where pharmacy students traveled throughout Mexico to provide free healthcare screenings to remote communities.

-Robin Willenbring ’12—a biochemistry Ph.D. candidate at Mayo Clinic in Rochester, MN—and Amy Westmoreland ’10—a psychology Ph.D. candidate at the University of Michigan, Ann Arbor—are both expected to graduate this year.
-Each of these women reached back and became leaders to current scholars in the Excel! program by helping them to secure amazing research opportunities critical for their success as they begin the application process for graduate school.
+Dr. Robin Willenbring, a biochemistry graduating from Mayo Clinic in Rochester, MN and Dr. Amy Westmoreland, a psychologist Ph.D. who graduated from the University of Michigan, Ann Arbor, and Dr. Fuschia Ann Hoover, and environmentalist and NSF Fellow from Purdue, all graduates from this program (when it was McNair) reached back and became leaders to current scholars in the Excel! program by helping them to secure amazing research opportunities critical for their success as they began their journey towards the preparation for graduate school.

 What I love most about the Excel!
 Research Scholars Program is that there is a common thread among us, myself included.
 We are not working to secure jobs.
 We are working to be leaders and we want to make a positive difference in the lives of others.
 Excel! is not about what we do for a living but rather the contributions we want to make to help the world move forward.